ESG Promotion

 We engage in educational activities to promote ESG within the company through training sessions and the company intranet.

-In fiscal 2023, we continued to use the “ESG Promotion Portal” on our intranet to raise awareness of ESG social issues, Kaneka’s ESG progress, and initiatives related to our ESG Charter.
+In FY2024, we continued to leverage the “ESG Promotion Portal” on our intranet to raise internal awareness ESG-related social issues, Kaneka’s ESG progress, and initiatives related to our ESG Charter.

 We will continue to enhance employees’ understanding of ESG to resolve social issues through corporate activities.